aTinyShellScript/awd_docs/docs/faq.md

 # Frequently Assumed Questions That I Haven't Yet Been Asked

 * Are there any big changes besides the obvious?
     * Yes, your rear AB motors will change which belt they're connected to.
 This is to keep compatibility with stock XYjoints.
+(This is not true of 2WD)

 * Who actually needs to do this?
     * People who are sad they didn't build an Annex printer or otherwise hate money.